July 13, 2023

 When Not To Test On Paid Social

 In either of the aforementioned scenarios, it’s crucial that you have sufficient time to run a test.
 If your test reaches only a small sample size (say 5,000 users), it’s unlikely to be statistically significant.
-You want to make sure that the results of your test cannot be explained by coincidence, so the larger the sample size, the more conclusive the results (typically).
+Be sure that the results of your test cannot be explained by coincidence.
+The larger the sample size, the more conclusive the results (typically).
 Use this tool to determine the necessary sample size for your test.

-If you plan on running a test campaign for only a few days or weeks, it’s probably not worth it at low spend levels because your test will be stuck in learning mode.
+If you plan to run a test campaign for only a few days or weeks, it’s probably not worth it at low spend levels because your test will be stuck in learning mode.
 If you want fast results that are statistically significant, you’ll need a larger budget.

 Other challenges to testing are when there are external factors at play, or your options aren’t highly differentiated.